-In these groups, this infection is not just bothersome, but it also can lead to severe and life-threatening loss of muscle and body mass (wasting) and malnutrition.
+In these groups, this infection is not just bothersome, it also can lead to severe and life-threatening loss of muscle and body mass (wasting) and malnutrition.

 Some outbreaks have been very large.

-Outbreaks are linked to:
+Outbreaks have been linked to:

 There are several treatments for cryptosporidium enteritis.